JohnLavender474/CSCI-2720/Project2/README.md

 traversals are done recursively.
 Levelorder is done iteratively.)

 The user may continue to try out the different traversals infinitely.
+To view the results of a game board, the user may enter "results".
 To begin again with a new game board, the user may enter "restart" at any prompt.
 To exit the program, the user may enter "exit".